8 Earth History

 8.8.1 Cenozoic Tectonics and Paleogeography

 In the Cenozoic, the plates of the Earth moved into more familiar places, with the biggest change being the closing of the Tethys Sea with collisions such as the Alps, Zagros, and Himalaya, a collision that started about 57 million years ago, and continues today .
 Maybe the most significant tectonic feature that occurred in the Cenozoic of North America was the conversion of the west coast of California from a convergent boundary subduction zone to a transform boundary.
 Subduction off the coast of the western United States, which had occurred throughout the Mesozoic, had continued in the Cenozoic.
-After the Sevier Orogeny in the late Mesozoic, a different orogeny caused Laramide Orogeny, mostly in the early Cenozoic .
+After the Sevier Orogeny in the late Mesozoic, a subsequent orogeny called the Laramide Orogeny, occurred in the early Cenozoic .
 The Laramide was thick-skinned, different than the Sevier Orogeny.
-It involved deeper crustal rocks, and produced the bulges that would become mountain ranges like the Black Hills, Wind River Range, Uinta Mountains, and the San Rafael Swell.
-Further subduction of the subducting slab had started to become shallow and even flat.
-This happened because the subducting plate was so young and near the spreading center, the density of the plate was so low that subduction was hindered .
+It involved deeper crustal rocks, and produced bulges that would become mountain ranges like the Rockies, Black Hills, Wind River Range, Uinta Mountains, and the San Rafael Swell.
+Instead of descending directly into the mantle, the subducting plate shallowed out and moved eastward beneath the continental plate affecting the overlying continent hundreds of miles east of the continental margin and building high mountains.
+This occurred because the subducting plate was so young and near the spreading center and the density of the plate was therefore low and subduction was hindered .

-As the ridge itself started to subduct, the relative motion had changed.
-Subduction causes a relative convergence between the subducting Farallon plate and the North American plate.
-On the other side of the mid-ocean ridge from the Farallon plate was the Pacific plate, which was not moving convergently with respect to the North American plate.
-Thus, as the subduction zone consumed the mid-ocean ridge, the relative movement was transform instead of convergent, which went on to become the San Andreas Fault System .
-As the San Andreas grew, it caused east-west directional extensional forces to spread over the western United States, creating the Basin and Range province .
+As the mid-ocean ridge itself started to subduct, the relative motion had changed.
+Subduction caused a relative convergence between the subducting Farallon plate and the North American plate.
+On the other side of the mid-ocean ridge from the Farallon plate was the Pacific plate, which was moving away from the North American plate.
+Thus, as the subduction zone consumed the mid-ocean ridge, the relative movement became transform instead of convergent, which went on to become the San Andreas Fault System .
+As the San Andreas grew, it caused east-west directed extensional forces to spread over the western United States, creating the Basin and Range province .
 The transform fault switched position over the last 18 million years, twisting the mountains around Los Angeles , and new faults in the southeastern California deserts may become a future San Andreas-style fault .
-This switch from subduction to transform also suddenly caused magmatism as the subducting slab was removed, allowing asthenosphere material to rise.
+During this switch from subduction to transform, the nearly horizontal Farallon slab began to sink into the mantle.
+This caused magmatism as the subducting slab sank, allowing asthenosphere material to rise.
 This event is called the Oligocene ignimbrite flare-up, which was one of the most significant periods of volcanism ever , including the largest single confirmed eruption, the 5000 cubic kilometer Fish Canyon Tuff .

 8.8.2 Cenozoic Evolution